Keerthana040/Stock-managment/README.md

 ### Transfer Items

 - **Transfer Items**: Shop users can request to transfer items from the warehouse to the shop by simply entering how many units they require into the input field.
-The item is thereby instantly added to the 'Transfers Pending' panel.
-Quantities may be amended, or the transfer cancelled prior to sending the request.
-Clicking the 'Send Transfer Request' button submits the request, after which it can no longer be amended.
-The requested items remain on the shop user's 'Transfer Pending' panel in an disabled state, with a grey background, and appear on the warehouse manager's 'Transfer Pending' notification panel.
-- **Email Notifications**: Email notifications may be activated, which sends an email to all warehouse managers in the 'receive_mail' group once a shop user clicks the 'Send Transfer Request' button.
-This eamil contains a list of all requested items, and includes the SKU, description, unit price and requested quantity.
+- **Email Notifications**: Email notifications may be activated, which sends an email to all warehouse managers in the 'receive_mail'.
-- **Complete Transfers**: Managers can modify, dispatch, and cancel pending transfers from the warehouse to the shops.
-Warehouse inventory is only reduced - and shop inventory increased - after managers have clicked the 'Dispatch' button.
-Dispatched (or Cancelled) items are then removed from the shop user's 'Transfers Pending' panel.
+- **Complete Transfers**

 Warehouse manager login: